CS5500-S-2023/team-koala/README.md

 - Options:
     - package ID (required) to delete a specific package that current users have created
 - Confirmation messages:
     - If

----
-## Reminder Commands
+# Reminder Commands
-We send you repeated / non-repeated messages of certain events you tell us about.
 ### `/add-reminder`
 - Options: